ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 This information is processed only as reasonably necessary to activate, validate, protect, administer, and enforce the permitted use of the Premium license.

+License activation and validation information is necessary to activate and validate Premium functionality.
+If the required licensing communication or information is unavailable, Premium activation or validation may not be possible.

 Premium purchases and licensing infrastructure may be provided through Lemon Squeezy.

 Information processed directly by Lemon Squeezy is governed by Lemon Squeezy's own privacy practices: